akshell/docs/guide/db-and-fs.rst

 system on your local hard drive; so in this section you don't have to learn anything.

-File and directory names could contain any Unicode symbol except ``'\0'``, ``'\n'``, and ``'/'``; path separator is the slash (``'/'``).
+File and directory names can contain any Unicode symbol except ``'\0'``, ``'\n'``, and ``'/'``; path separator is the slash (``'/'``).